Completions to Discrete Probability Distributions in Log-linear Models: Completion to the Toric Variety

-Geometrically, a facial set indexes the columns of $A$ that lie in a face of the polytope $P_A$ and an inner normal vector $v$ of a face $F$ is an inner normal vector of the cone over the polytope $P_A$ with the cone point at the origin.
-More on the relationship between cones, polytopes, and their faces can be found in \cite{Ewald}.
+Additionally, a \textit{facet} is a proper face which is not contained in any strictly larger proper face.
+Geometrically, a facial set indexes the columns of $A$ that lie in a face of the polytope $P_A$.
+Further, an inner normal vector $v$ of a facial set $F$ is an inner normal vector of a face of $P_A$.
+More on the relationship between polytopes and their faces can be found in \cite{Ewald}.

-\begin{remark} The assumption that the column sums of $A$ are equal is a stronger condition than necessary.
-However, many problems that arise naturally in applications satisfy this property.
-The weaker assumption that the affine span of the columns has dimension $\rank A - 1$ is sufficient for the results to hold. \end{remark}

-The following result from \cite{GeigerMeekSturmfels} describes the set of possible supports of a point in $X_A$ via the facial sets of $A$.
+The following result from \cite[Lemma $A.2$]{GeigerMeekSturmfels} classifies the support of a point in $X_A$ via the facial sets of $A$.

 \begin{lemma}[\cite{GeigerMeekSturmfels}] Let $A \in \mathbb{Z}_{\ge 0}^{k \times n}$ be a matrix whose columns are the vectors $a_1,\dotsc,a_n\in\mathbb{R}^k$.
 If $p\in X_A$, then $\supp(p)$ is a facial set of $A$. \end{lemma}